KMKfw/kmk_firmware/docs/en/Officially_Supported_Microcontrollers.md

 - Can run most features of KMK including RGB

 Downsides
 - Needs to be adapted to work with Pro Micro pinout keyboards.
-You can find a tutorial and files for such an adapter [in our github repo under /hardware](https://github.com/KMKfw/kmk_firmware/tree/master/hardware)
+You can find a tutorial and files for such an adapter [in our GitHub repository under /hardware](https://github.com/KMKfw/kmk_firmware/tree/master/hardware)

 ## RP2040
 Features include